iamvery/testing-workshop/doc/WORKSHOP.md

        undefined method `title' for #<Link:0x007fe563b23298>
 ```

 That is the same error you got in the acceptance test!
-You're on the right track, but now that the error has manifested closer to the unit being built.
+You're on the right track, but now that the error has manifested closer to the interface being built.
 You can focus your energy on this single method.
 Go ahead and add a minimal implementation to the `Link` model:

 ```diff
  # in app/models/link.rb